eessex/artsy.github.io/_posts/2017-07-20-converting-draft.markdown

 ### Decorators up close

 Now take a look at the functions our `CompositeDecorator` requires.
-We use our decorator to search for [entities](https://draftjs.org/docs/api-reference-entity.html)-- these are custom blocks that accept additional props, such as a link or image.
+We use our decorator to search for [entities](https://draftjs.org/docs/api-reference-entity.html)-- these are used to find and render blocks that accept additional props in addition to text, such as a link or image.

 The `findLinkEntity` function cycles through all the blocks in our editor state, and then checks the metadata of each character looking for instances of a Link.
-The object has props that contain our URL, but may also include class names, name, and data attributes.
+The object has props that contain our href/URL, but may also include class names, name, and data attributes.

 ```javascript
 import React from 'react';